yogitasn/OOPMiniProject/README.md

 ```

-## RunningtheCode
+## Execution

+Navigate to project folder and execute the following commands

 Using Python 3.7+, run `pip3 install -r requirements.txt` to install the dependencies.

-Commands: Navigate to project folder and execute the following commands
+Execute Commands:

 * `flask initdb`
 * `flask bootstrap`